cloudfoundry-attic/efs-volume-release/README.md

 #### creds.yml
 * Determine the following information
-    - BOSH_USERNAME: the admin user name you use with `bosh login`
+    - BROKER_USERNAME: some invented username
-    - BOSH_PASSWORD: the password you use with `bosh login`
+    - BROKER_PASSWORD: some invented password
     - AWS_ACCESS_KEY_ID: the access key id efsbroker will use to create new Elastic File Systems.
 If you do not already have an id/key pair, you can generate one from the AWS Console [Security Credentials page](https://console.aws.amazon.com/iam/home#security_credential)
     - AWS_SECRET_ACCESS_KEY: see above
     - AWS_SUBNET_ID: the subnet you want to create new EFS volume mount points in.
 For simple deployments, the subnet used by Diego cells will work.